Weather forecasting: Nowcasting

-Use of forecast models
+Atmospheric model

-In the past, the human forecaster was responsible for generating the entire weather forecast based upon available observations.
+In the past, human forecasters were responsible for generating the weather forecast based upon available observations.
 Today, human input is generally confined to choosing a model based on various parameters, such as model biases and performance.
 Using a consensus of forecast models, as well as ensemble members of the various models, can help reduce forecast error.
 However, regardless how small the average error becomes with any individual system, large errors within any particular piece of guidance are still possible on any given model run.
 Humans are required to interpret the model data into weather forecasts that are understandable to the end user.
 Humans can use knowledge of local effects that may be too small in size to be resolved by the model to add information to the forecast.
-While increasing accuracy of forecast models implies that humans may no longer be needed in the forecast process at some point in the future, there is currently still a need for human intervention.
+While increasing accuracy of forecasting models implies that humans may no longer be needed in the forecasting process at some point in the future, there is currently still a need for human intervention.

-Analog technique
+Analog

 The analog technique is a complex way of making a forecast, requiring the forecaster to remember a previous weather event that is expected to be mimicked by an upcoming event.
 What makes it a difficult technique to use is that there is rarely a perfect analog for an event in the future.
 Some call this type of forecasting pattern recognition.
 It remains a useful method of observing rainfall over data voids such as oceans, as well as the forecasting of precipitation amounts and distribution in the future.
 A similar technique is used in medium range forecasting, which is known as teleconnections, when systems in other locations are used to help pin down the location of another system within the surrounding regime.
 An example of teleconnections are by using El Niño-Southern Oscillation (ENSO) related phenomena.